ludus-leonis/FreeBeeGee/docs/datamodel.md

 # FreeBeeGee datamodel

-This file describes the FreeBeeGee JSON data model.
+This document is part of the [FreeBeeGee documentation](DOCS.md).
+It describes the FreeBeeGee JSON data model.

 It is not necessary to read/understand this to create templates.
 This information is here for developers who would like to contribute code or extend FreeBeeGee.